slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 <!--
 > *"Pierwsza ofiara wojny jest prawda"  -- Terry Hayes*
-#q["The supreme art of war is to subdue the enemy without fighting." -- Sun Tzu $  -544  $]
+> *"The supreme art of war is to subdue the enemy without fighting." -- Sun Tzu [-544]
-#q["Peace is not absence of conflict, it is the ability to handle conflict by peaceful means." -- Ronald Reagan $  1911  $]
+> *"Peace is not absence of conflict, it is the ability to handle conflict by peaceful means." -- Ronald Reagan [1911] -->
--->

 > *"War is what happens when language fails."